Step Into The Spotlight!

 The first videos started to come back from Phoebe and I loved them.
 After approval, she was uploading to YouTube, I was downloading them from there and uploading natively to my Facebook Page and embedding on my blog using the YouTube code.
 I also embedded the playlist from YouTube into a Vzine page on my website.

 (This is a great question to ask yourself as an entrepreneur by the way, when you feel yourself at a loose end.
 What else?
-What else?)
+What else?
+What else can I do to move my business forwards?)